안녕하세요! 토미입니다.

 After this, you have to make it 반말.

 So, it will be 많았었어.
-This sentence means that this person used to be very popular in the old days, but this person is no longer popular now.
+This sentence means that this person was very popular in the old days but is no longer popular.
 It’s a little sad.

 The first option 많겠구나 is used when you make a guess.